cookpad/aws-xray/README.md

 Keys must be alphanumeric characters with underscore and values must be one of String or Integer or Boolean values.

-For meta data:
+For metadata:

 ```ruby
 Aws::Xray.config.default_metadata = Aws::Xray.config.default_metadata.merge(key: ['some', 'meaningful', 'value'])
 ```

-Note: See official document to know what annotation and metadata are in AWS X-Ray.
+Note: See official document about annotation and metadata in AWS X-Ray.

 ## Development